Kasey Kahne, Driver, No. 95 Chevrolet Camaro ZL1

 Children: Son, Tanner

 One of Kahne’s passions is the Kasey Kahne Foundation, which he formed in 2005 to focus on giving back to children.
 In 2006, he was selected by President George W. Bush to serve on the President’s Council on Service and Civic Participation.
 Through his foundation work, the Enumclaw, Washington, native partnered with Seattle Seahawks quarterback Russell Wilson on “The Drive” golf tournament in Cle Elum, Washington, to raise funds for The Strong Against Cancer initiative on behalf of the Seattle Children’s Hospital.
-In 2016, Kahne and Wilson donated $400,000 to the hospital.
-Kahne has also supported the Ronald McDonald House, Make-A-Wish, Victory Junction, YMCA and other charitable organizations.
+In 2016, Kahne and Wilson donated over $1,000,000 to the hospital.
+Kahne has also supported the Ronald McDonald House, Make-A-Wish, Victory Junction, Boys & Girls Club and other charitable organizations.
 One of the foundation’s more popular events is the annual “Five Kahne” 5K footrace in Charlotte, North Carolina.
 In 2013, Kahne was featured on ESPN’s Emmy Award-winning “My Wish” series after granting a wish to 12-year-old Rylee Durham who has Noonan syndrome.

 An advocate of healthy lifestyles, Kahne’s rigorous fitness regimen has been chronicled by national outlets including The Wall Street Journal, Runner’s World, Men’s Journal and ESPN The Magazine’s “Body Issue.”
 In addition, Kahne has appeared on national television shows such as “Blaze and the Monster Machines,” “LIVE!
 With Regis and Kelly,” CMT’s “Cribs,” “E!
 News,” “Family Guy,” “Nick Sports,” “The Cleveland Show,” “Larry King Live,” and “Late Night with Jimmy Fallon.”
 Among others, he has been featured in Sports Illustrated, People, Road and Track, and Parade magazines.
 The past three years, through Hendrick Motorsports partner Great Clips’ relationship with Discovery Channel, Kahne has participated in the popular “Shark Week” programming.